 - Value the community health worker’s role

-While we provide a wide range of coaching, training, technical assistance, and program development to our partners in the field of maternal and child health, we are best known for the following:
+We provide a wide range of coaching, training, technical assistance, and program development services to our partners in the field of maternal and child health, and we take action and share knowledge with Community-Based Doulas, Breastfeeding Peer Counselors & other CHWs so birth workers’ voices are heard.